 The clinician responsible for administering the fertility treatment is responsible for making the final decision about whether or not treatment will be offered.
 Treatment may be refused on clinical grounds or, if the centre believes that it would not be in the interests of any resulting child, or any child already existing, to provide treatment, or is unable to obtain sufficient information or advice to reach a proper conclusion.

 If treatment is refused for any reason, the centre should explain the reasons for this and the factors, if any, which may persuade the centre to reverse its decision.
 It should also explain the options that remain open and where counselling can be obtained.

-Mrs Anne Chien is an independent counsellor.
+We have an independent counsellor who can offer patients support throughout their journey.
 If you would like an appointment to see her, please contact the secretaries on 01382 496475 to arrange this.